rudresh051/DevOps/ComputerNetworks/Lecture0008.md

 * Question - Last IP is DBA - Directed Broadcast address.
 And host ID is all 1's
-* 4th rule is not required - As if first 3 rules are true for a block and 4 th rule will be automatically true.
+* 4th rule is not required - As if first 3 rules are true for a block and 4th rule will be automatically true.
 Basically all bits of host id in the block will be ones

 ## Example -
 100.100.100.64